databrary/policies/visit planning/welcome_to_databrary.md

 * test date
 	* in YYYY-MM-DD
 * release level
 	* We have five levels of participant release in Databrary.
-Please check with your IRB to see what levels of release your consent forms warrent.
+Please check with your IRB to see what levels of release your release forms  .
 		* private - The participant(s) did not consent to share their data
 		* shared - The participant(s) consented to share their data with the databrary community
 		* excerpts - The participant(s) consented to have their data shared with the databrary community and to having excerpts shown to the public for educational and research purposes